Archibald Geikie: Death

 He died at his home, "Shepherd's Down" in Haslemere, Surrey and is buried there in the village churchyard.

 Family

-He had married, in 1871, Alice Gabrielle Anne Marie Pignatel, daughter of Eugene Pignatel of Lyons; they had a son Roderick (killed in early life) and three daughters, Lucie, Elsie and Gabrielle (also commemorated on an attachment to Geikie's memorial.
+In 1871, Geikie married Alice Gabrielle Anne Marie Pignatel, daughter of Eugene Pignatel of Lyons.
+They had a son Roderick (killed in early life) and three daughters, Lucie, Elsie and Gabrielle.

+The Sir Archibald Geikie Archive

+The Geikie Archive at Haslemere Educational Museum, in Surrey, consists of letter books, artwork, field notebooks, geological specimens, letters, personal items, manuscripts and photographs.
+Part of the archive is displayed in its own room at the museum.

+Geikie, who moved to Haslemere in 1901, was a patient of Museum founder Sir Jonathan Hutchinson.
+After Hutchinson's death, Geikie set up a board of trustees to run the museum, of which he became the first chairman.